Mobile Web App to Native App

 - Get grounded in HTML5, CSS3, JS, and JQM.
 Take the class and/or buy the books*.
 Find tutorials and forums on the web.

 - Build your mobile app using HTML5, CSS3, JS, JQM, etc...
 Build a "mini-web site" that does the job you want.
 You should have your app working and looking like it would on a small device, but at this stage it is executed by a browser.
-You could download free development environments, but I find it's just as easy to use a plain text editor than to set up the environments and learn to use them.
+You could download free development environments, but we prefer to use a plain text editor rather than set up the environments and learn to use them.

-- Use the PhoneGap Build service to convert web apps to native.
+- Use the Adobe PhoneGap Build service to convert web apps to native.
+PhoneGap Build is free for the first app but costs $9.99 a month for unlimited conversions.
 You will need to gather your assets into a zip file to upload.
 Assets include:

 - All files: HTML, CSS, JS, images, icons, etc...